div0ky/fsb_idle/README.md

 ## Getting Started

+### Python 3
 This app is written in Python 3.
+As such, you'll need to install [32-bit Python](https://www.python.org/ftp/python/3.8.1/python-3.8.1.exe) on your system.

+### Tesseract OCR
+Key features in this bot require the use of Google's Tesseract so that it can "read" what's on the screen.
+The latest build can be downloaded [HERE](https://github.com/UB-Mannheim/tesseract/wiki).
+NOTE: Please install the `32-bit` version!

 ### Prerequisites